gauss-clb/SCGAN/README.md

 # SCGAN

-Code for reproducing experiments in "SCGAN: Interpretable Representation Learning by Adding Similarity Constraint on Generative Adversarial Nets"
+Code for reproducing experiments in "SCGAN: Disentangled Representation Learning by Adding Similarity Constraint on Generative Adversarial Nets"